 Previous GeneCards Identifiers for SATB2 Gene

 This gene encodes a DNA binding protein that specifically binds nuclear matrix attachment regions.
 The encoded protein is involved in transcription regulation and chromatin remodeling.
-Defects in this gene are associated with isolated cleft palate and mental retardation.
+Defects in this gene are associated with isolated cleft palate and cognitive disability.
 Alternate splicing results in multiple transcript variants that encode the same protein. [provided by RefSeq, Feb 2010]

 GeneCards Summary for SATB2 Gene

 SATB2 (SATB Homeobox 2) is a Protein Coding gene.
 Diseases associated with SATB2 include Glass Syndrome and Satb2-Associated Syndrome.
-GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is SATB1.